ledeprogram/courses/foundations/mapping/merging-qgis-complex/README.md

 ![](images/download-options.png)

-If you're lazy, I have the data zipped up [right here](2012-acs-median-income-nyc.zip).
-The data is in `ACS_12_5YR_B19013.csv`.
+If you're lazy, I have the download zipped up [right here](2012-acs-median-income-nyc.zip).
+The important data is hiding in `ACS_12_5YR_B19013.csv`.

 ## Examining the Data

 Now we need to figure out how we're going to merge these bad boys.

+### Inspecting the CSV

 When you open up the CSV you'll see it only has a few fields...

 ![](images/spreadsheet-fields.png)